jrp2014/smuggler2/README.md

 command that is to be used to do that can be set using the `CABAL` environment variable.
 This may be helpful for certain workflows where `cabal` is not in the current path, or you want to add extra flags to the `cabal` command.

-The test suite does not seem to run reliably on Windows

 Importing a test module from another test module in the same directory is likely to lead to race conditions as 'Tasty' runs tests in parallel and so will try to